acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 * The "main.js" code receives each `gotElement` message and logs the contents.

-If multiple pages that match the page-mod's `include` pattern are loaded, then each page is loaded into its own execution context with its own copy of the content scripts.
-In this case the listener assigned to `onAttach` is called once for each loaded page, and the add-on code will have a separate worker for each page.
+If multiple documents that match the page-mod's `include` pattern are loaded, then each document is loaded into its own execution context with its own copy of the content scripts.
+In this case the listener assigned to `onAttach` is called once for each loaded document, and the add-on code will have a separate worker for each document.

 To learn much more about communicating with content scripts, see the [guide to content scripts](dev-guide/guides/content-scripts/index.html) and in